 At that point, you can further specify the number of bedrooms needed and any particular amenities that you would require like an elevator (assuming that your room would be in an apartment building on a higher floor), wi-fi, nearby restaurants, etc.

 Once I have zoned in on a property that interests me, I click on it to see pics of it, a list of specific amenities and to read the house rules.
 I find that the prices are very reasonable for most properties.
-In fact, most apartments rent for prices that are comparable to mid-range hotel rooms.
-I enjoy the extra privacy, the ability to cook meals when I just want to hang in and I get to feel as if I am just another resident of the city during my stay.
+Most apartments rent for prices that are comparable to mid-range hotel rooms.
+I enjoy the extra privacy, the ability to cook meals when I want to hang in and I get to feel as if I am just another resident of the city during my stay.

 Have you ever tried to rent a private home?
 Would you recommend it?
 Share your experiences in the comment section below!